Website in VV: | Lecture, Exercise (please register for both lecture and exercise!) |

 4.6. | Data-Based | Continuous | Application | (ISOKANN) |

-11.6. | Expert-Based | Logic | Theory | (Boole...) |
+11.6. | Expert-Based | Logic | Theory | (Boole, relevance...) |

 18.6. | Expert-Based | Logic | Application | (Gröbner basis ...) |

-25.6. | Expert-Based | Coordination | Theory | (What is relevance?
-Ring homomorphism) |
+25.6. | Expert-Based | Coordination | Theory | (Ring homomorphism) |

-9.7. | Special topic | Importance Sampling | Theo/App | (Optimal Control?) |
+9.7. | Special topic | Non-autonomous Processes | Theo/App | |

-16.7. | Special topic | Reaction pathways | Theo/App | (Explainable A.I.?) |
+16.7. | Special topic | Reaction pathways | Theo/App |

-16.4.: select one(!) of the following topics and to fill out the checklist according to your actions.
+16.4.: select one(!) of the following topics and fill out the checklist according to your actions.
 Send it via eMail to me.

 Topic1: Perron-Frobenius-Theorem.
 What does it say?
 How is it proven?